top of page

 Hi!
 I'm Momčilo Aleksandrić (or simply Moma), and I'm glad you're here!

-Allow me to introduce you to some of the highlights from my career so far ↓
+Let me share some highlights from my career so far ↓

 AWARDS [2018] FIRST prize - Hong Kong Altamira | China [solo]